oscal-compass/community/GOVERNANCE.md

 * Deciding what projects are part of the OSCAL Compass project
 * Overseeing the resolution and disclosure of security issues
 * Managing financial decisions related to the project

+The Oversight Committee will also consists of a selected Chair and Vice Chair member who will share committee facilitation responsibilities and call meetings.
+These meetings can be public or private at the discretion of the Oversight Committee.

+#### Oversight Committee Chair

+The Chair is expected to perform a variety of functions to support Oversight Committee activities:

+- Support onboarding new committee members as needed
+- Gathering agenda items for meetings
+- Scheduling and facilitating Oversight Committee meetings
+- Extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time
+- Facilitating the creation and execution of Oversight Committee activities

+#### Oversight Committee Vice Chair

+The Vice Chair is expected support the Oversight Committee by sharing the below functions of the Chair:

+- Gathering agenda items for meetings
+- Support onboarding new committee members as needed
+- Scheduling and facilitating Oversight Committee meetings
+- Extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time

 #### Oversight Committee Succession Procedures